 - The Supply Chain House is based on the well-established SCOR model and has been enhanced by over 25 years of experience.

 - The Enchange Supply Chain House shows you the components of your supply chain in the form of rooms and elements of a house.
-Your company may need a complete re-build or an extension constructed while other companies may only need basic redecoration.
+Your company may need a complete re-build or a new extension while other companies may only require basic redecoration.

 Supply Chain House Components